Introduction to Threads#

 What is a thread?#

 A thread is like a small, lightweight process that runs within a larger program.
-Think of it as a single path of execution through your program.
+It focuses on a single path of execution through your program.
 Multiple threads can run at the same time, allowing your program to perform multiple tasks simultaneously.

-A thread has its own “context”.
-It has its own stack.
-It started somewhere unique, has its own local variables, and will end in its own unique way.
+A thread has its own “context.”
+It has its own stack[1].
+It starts somewhere unique, has its own local variables, and ends in its own unique way.

-Multiple threads does NOT necessarily mean faster execution.
-It depends on the specific task, resource contention, and the count of CPU cores.
+Multiple threads do NOT necessarily mean faster execution.
+It depends on the specific task, resource contention, and the number of CPU cores.

 Definition